-The 83,969-ton, 1,750-passenger ship Disney Magic provides some of the best sea travel vacation experiences.
-And just like all Disney businesses, the ship’s primary market are families with small children (mostly kids younger than 8) – the major revenue provider for the Walt Disney company.
-However, on Disney Magic you’ll also find many passengers traveling without kids.
+The 1750-passenger ship Disney Magic provides some of the best sea travel vacation experiences.
+And just like all Disney businesses, the ship's primary market are families with small children (mostly kids younger than 8) - the major revenue provider for the Walt Disney company.
+However, on Disney Magic, you'll also find many passengers traveling without kids.

 The CLIENTELE consists almost entirely of USA and Canada Disney cruise fun fans.
-The new Disney approach to children by age-related activities and specially dedicated on-board venues makes all ships mostly appealing for multi-generational travellers.
+The new Disney approach to children by age-related activities and specially dedicated onboard venues makes all ships mostly appealing for multi-generational travelers.

 Disney Magic DRESS CODE - day casual and evening resort casual, meaning for men - jackets (no ties) and pants, and for women - summer dresses (no swimwear-shorts-jeans in the main restaurants at dinner).
 All Disney Magic 7-day sailings include one formal and one semi-formal night.

-Disney Magic TIPS (totaling US $12 PP per day, automatically charged to guests’s shipboard accounts), given to: $8 waiters (dining room server $4, assistant server $3, head server $1) and $4 to cabin attendants.
-Additionally, a 15% gratuity is included on all bar drinks and on-board service areas.
+Disney Magic TIPS (totaling US $12 PP per day, automatically charged to guests' shipboard accounts), given to $8 waiters (dining room server $4, assistant server $3, head server $1) and $4 to cabin attendants.
+Additionally, a 15% gratuity is included on all bar drinks and onboard service areas.

-The ever first Disney ship Disney Magic boasts elegant Art Deco decorations of public spaces and a most affordable “jazzy” luxury in all its staterooms, of which even the standard cabins are designed as mini-suites (separate bedroom and living areas).
+The ever-first Disney ship Magic boasts elegant Art Deco decorations of public spaces and a most affordable luxury in all its staterooms, of which even the standard cabins are designed as mini-suites (separate bedroom and living areas).

 All Disney Magic cabins are designed with families in mind - some of the most spacious and most elegant at sea, and of course - with "Mickeys" everywhere.
 Cabins are quiet and offer comfortable privacy, appealing to both families and people traveling without youngsters.
 Even the standard Disney Magic cabins boast a separate bedroom and a living area (common to mini-suite accommodations of other brands), 2 beds convertible to a queen, the living room including a convertible sofa (an option for 3rd single bed); many cabins also have bunk beds (for a 4th person).

 Disney Magic family cruise cabins for families of 5 have a Murphy bed.
-Plenty of drawers, a closet with sliding doors, a desk-dressing table, a flat TV, a safe, 2 portable “Wave Phones” (with texting capabilities and coverage throughout the ship and on Castaway island).
+Plenty of drawers, a closet with sliding doors, a desk-dressing table, a smart HDTV, electronic safe bos, 2 portable "Wave Phones" (with texting capabilities and coverage throughout the ship and on Castaway island).

-An unique feature of all Disney cruise cabins are the split-badrooms (“bath and a half” configurations) – one with a toilet and a sink, the other with tub-shower-sink (the cheapest insides with a single bath 1 sink).
-Decent bathroom amenities (soap-shampoo-conditioner-lotion), a hair dryer.
+A unique feature of all Disney cruise cabins are the split-bathrooms ("bath and a half" configurations) - one with a toilet and a sink, the other with tub-shower-sink (the cheapest insides with a single bath 1 sink).
+Decent bathroom amenities (soap-shampoo-conditioner-lotion), a hairdryer.

-All Disney Magic suites are located on Deck 8 and feature a concierge service, deluxe design elements, huge Jacuzzis, better quality mattresses and large verandas (among the additional amenities are robes, slippers and a vanity pack).
+All Disney Magic suites are located on Deck 8 and feature concierge service, deluxe design elements, huge Jacuzzis, better quality mattresses and large verandas (among the additional amenities are robes, slippers, and a vanity pack).

 Shipboard dining options - Food and Drinks